supertweety/mln2poss/README.md

 # mln2poss
-Implementation of algorithms from: O. Kuzelka, J. Davis and S. Schockaert, Encoding Markov Logic Networks in Possibilistic Logic, UAI 2015
+Implementation of algorithms from: O. Kuzelka, J. Davis and S. Schockaert, Encoding Markov Logic Networks in Possibilistic Logic, UAI 2015.

+The codes and examples will be available here before the UAI'15 conference.